mark-thompson01/hyper-v-lab/README.md

 - Enhanced Session Mode
 - Resource management
 - Integration Services
 - Host and VM-level configuration

+More will be added to this over the course of time.

 ---